 The registration of a CLG is recognised Australia-wide and a CLG is entitled to operate throughout Australia.
-This is different to other types of legal entities, for example, incorporated associations which are registered and operate under the laws of a particular state or territory.
+This is different to some other types of legal entities, for example, incorporated associations which are registered and operate under the laws of a particular state or territory.

-What laws apply to CLGs?
+Laws that apply to CLGs